 Stars: Swastika, Aparna Sen, Chiranjeet Chakraborty, Goutam Ghosh, Parambrata Chatterjee, Payel Sarkar

 Chatushkone is all about human relationships, more of irregular ones.
 It’s also about ambition and vengeance.
 Chotushkone is a group of Bengali film actors and directors and has four short stories in one film.
 The film blurs the lines between reel and real with actors, who are playing themselves in this movie.
-In short, it is a story of four film-makers, most of them apparently down on assignments, are commissioned to make a half-hour short film each based on their own plots and themes.
-Chotushkone is a quirky, fun ride which Srijit pulls of elegantly.
+In short, it is a story of four filmmakers, most of them apparently down on assignments, who are commissioned to make a half-hour short film each based on their own plots and themes.
+Chotushkone is a quirky, fun ride that Srijit pulls off elegantly.
 The movie reaffirms the fact that Srijit is a director to watch out for.

 Without adding this movie, the list would not be completed.
 It’s part of the list.
-After spending some time on the list, I think this movie “Shongram” should be mention in this list.
-Actually, this list is totally based on my point of view. so no offense, please.
+After spending some time on the list, I think the movie “Shongram” should be mentioned in this list.
+This list is totally based on my point of view. so no offense, please.
 Also, if you want to add your favorite Bengali movie of 2014, just do let me know by commenting using the comment box.
-Your feedback is really valuable for me.
+Your feedback is really valuable to me.

 * Shongram (2014)

 Stars: Anupam Kher, Asia Argento, Amaan Reza, Dilruba Yasmeen Ruhee, Arman Parvez, Ananta Hira